 Not Working in an Aerial Lift Over Water?
 Fall Protection is Still Important

 Fall protection is one of the most controversial and confusing issues surrounding aerial lift safety.
 But it doesn’t have to be.
 In this post, we review some of the most pressing questions on aerial lift fall protection.
 The OSHA training experts at ALC document important fall protection issues, including which jobs require fall protection, why fall protection is a good idea for all aerial lift and scissor lift jobs, and the advantages of getting aerial lift safety training with ALC.
 This post also explains why fall protection is often confusing for safety supervisors, aerial lift operators, and other workers.
 Since falls and tip-overs are some of the most common aerial lift accidents, it’s always a good idea to take the extra step to avoid falls from aerial lifts.

 The trusty checklist – it’s essential for shopping, quality reviews, to-do lists, and much more.
 But what about aerial lift safety?
 We thought it would be beneficial for our website readers to have a dependable checklist covering aerial lift safety requirements.
 This aerial lift safety checklist goes over some of the most critical parts of staying safe while on the job.
 With informative text and graphics, this article provides everything you need to promote safe aerial lift operation.
+These suggestions are ideal for everyday tasks, OSHA working over water fall protection, and other special circumstances.
 From the pre-start inspection to unique workplace hazards, this checklist provides a comprehensive review for all of your aerial lift tasks.
 We also review fall protection methods, actions to avoid, and the importance of overhead hazard analysis.
 With a helpful infographic format, this article is ideal for printing – use it as a checklist for all of your aerial lift jobs.
 Check it out today because aerial lift safety is too important to pass up!